Resources More Useful Links

 AGTEK Support ID and Password are required to access the associated file downloads

-Web-Based AGTEK Training (Year Round): Earthwork 4D users can
+Web-Based AGTEK 4D Training (Available Year Round) Earthwork 4D (and Gradework 4D) users can

-Sitework 4D Basics web training class from AGTEK (live web-based training is no longer available
+Sitework 4D Basics and other courses (live web-based training is no longer available for Earthwork

-for Earthwork 3D and 3D users should consider the self-paced training options described
+3D and 3D users should consider the self-paced

-Classroom-Based AGTEK Training (Fall-Winter in Livermore, California): Earthwork 4D users can
+Classroom-Based AGTEK 4D Training (Scheduled Year Round in Livermore, California) Earthwork 4D (and

 Other Software Training